shiftkey/fluxsharp-proof-of-concept/README.md

  - [ ] dealing with complex stores - composition?
  - [ ] hiding away the plumbing of Splat
  - [ ] cleanup the hacks scattered everywhere

+## Components

+**Dispatcher:** - not to be confused with WPF's `Dispatcher` - a Flux Dispatcher is used to allow components to register callbacks for specific events, and then other components can dispatch events.
+Rather than use magic strings, I've settled on using POCO classes for these events - it feels a bit CQRS-y, but that's fine with me so far.

+**Stores:** - the store contains the logic and state for the application.
+It subscribes to specific events and, after updating itself, will signal to the view that changes are available for consumption.

+**View:** - in Flux the view is responsible for two things:

+ - receiving new changes and updating the UI
+ - handling user interactions and raising new events on the dispatcher

+The goal with views is to be as immutable as possible.
+I was skeptical at first, but am finding it rather pleasant to make these views as dumb as possible.

+I've not brought over the React `render` behaviour because I don't really care about it at this stage - too much work for questionable benefits, and with XAML being fairly declarative already I'm not really interested in reinventing that wheel.